up2b/pyup2b/README.md

 Currently only supports **linux** system.

+It supports **windows** system, but it has not been tested yet.

 # Features

 Support the automatic upload of pictures of the following image bed:

 - sm.ms
+- imgchr.com

 Currently only `sm.ms` image bed is supported, and other image beds will be considered in the future.